The River Sele Sanctuary

 Another interesting aspect is the problem of what to do with all the offerings made to temple.
 Pilgrims came to the sanctuary and made offerings, often terracotta figurines and it is difficult to know what to do with them.
 And at Paestum and several long pits have been discovered and wells, filled with these figurines and other objects where they could be discreetly and honourably disposed of.

 There is nothing to see at the site of the Sanctuary itself, apart from the remains of the current excavations, but a farmhouse nearby built in the 1930s and abandoned in the 1980s has been turned into a Museum, a Museo Narrante or narrating museum, which has no original objects – they are all in the Museum at Paestum – but nevertheless tells the story of the Sanctuary through displays and audio-visual presentations, while a mock-up of the ‘Square Room gives a good impression of what this remarkable buildings look like.
-It is a museum well worth visiting.

 On to the Museum